sbfoster12/mu-data-products/README.md

 # mu-data-products

-A C++ library defining the persistent data products used when unpacking midas data.
+A C++ library defining the persistent data products (stored as ROOT TObjects) used when unpacking midas data.

 ## Requirements